 .
 Ever so often you’ll read a publication advocating that investors should invest 100% of their portfolios in “the Stock Market.”
 Savvy readers will probably take note that this idea (buy and hold) is most popular near the end of a long bull trend, so consider this article a pre-emptive strike against this appealing but potentially dangerous idea.

-In order to examine the reasons behind a buy and hold strategy, you’ll need to look at the widely used Ibbotson Associates historical data, which “proves” that stocks have generated greater returns than bonds (which in turn have generated higher returns than cash).
+In order to examine the reasons behind a buy and hold strategy, you’ll need to look at the widely used Ibbotson Associates historical data.
+This data “proves” stocks have generated greater returns than bonds.
+In turn, have generated higher returns than cash.
 Many have fallen for the premise and rationalization behind this data.
 Unfortunately, even experienced professionals accept these assertions without giving the idea any further thought.

 While such statements may be true to an extent, investors should probe a little deeper into the motivation behind, and potential ramifications of a 100% investment 100% of the time investment strategy that defines “buy and hold.”
 As evidenced by the last six years, although stocks may outperform bonds and cash in the long run, you could go nearly broke in the short run!

 One could say the 2008 financial crash was a onetime happening but that would be incorrect.
 If 100% of a portfolio had been put into stocks in late 1972 – over the following two years, about 40% of its value would have been lost.
 During that time, as well as during the all the other financial disasters, it would have been very difficult to withdraw an income to take care of relatively common expenses, such as purchasing a car, meeting unexpected costs like a new furnace or paying a portion of a grandchild’s college tuition.
 Not only is this financial folly, it’s psychologically unacceptable.